Baseline Confirm: Where Observation Becomes Trust

 /system.html -> workflow-level architecture

-/linux-cli/ -> command surface and install/use flow
+/features/ -> command surface and install/use flow

 Copy